badgirlbongi/bongihub/workflow.md

 + display the average rating or error as a pop up for the displayReviews.php changes on reviews.php
 + throwing errors again with submitting the rate and comment
 + research on how to resolve the issue
++ problem solved but some of the places can't be rated I'm not sure what could be the problem and the database takes time to update